2007–2008 Ethiopian crackdown in Ogaden

 The 2007–2008 Ethiopian crackdown in Ogaden was a military campaign by the Ethiopian Army against the Ogaden National Liberation Front (ONLF).
 The crackdown against the guerrillas began after they killed over 60 Ethiopian troops and several foreign workers during a raid on a Chinese-run oil exploration field in April 2007.

 The main military operations were centered on the towns of Degehabur, Kebri Dahar, Werder and Shilavo in Ogaden, which are in the Ethiopian Somali Region.
 The area is home to the Ogaden clan, seen as the bedrock of support of the ONLF.

 During the crackdown, the Ethiopian government put hundreds of thousands at risk of starvation by blockading food aid to the region.
 According to Human Rights Watch (HRW), various human rights abuses were committed by the Ethiopian military.

 Background

 Insurgency

-Ethiopia's eastern Somali Region, whose major part constitutes the Ogaden, is the site of a long-running, low-intensity armed conflict between the Ethiopian Government and the ONLF.
-Formed in 1984, many of the ONLF's members had supported Somalia in the Ogaden War with Ethiopia over the region in the 1970s.
+Ethiopia's eastern Somali Region, whose major part constitutes the Ogaden, has been the site of a long-running, low-intensity armed conflict between the Ethiopian Government and the ONLF.
+Formed in 1984, many of the ONLF's members had supported Somalia during the Ogaden War with Ethiopia over the region in the 1970s.
 The group's aims have varied over time from independence to joining a "greater Somalia" or obtaining greater autonomy within Ethiopia.